Ailie Gale: Call to mission work

 Although Gale received her medical degree, she did not take state board examinations, determined to utilize her medical skills in the mission rather than in America.
 Additionally, opportunities for medical work were scant for women in America, who faced discrimination in the male-dominated field; Gale was one of only four women in her graduating class from Cooper Medical College.
 China, on the other hand, had many opportunities for women physicians on account of the Manchu abdication of 1911 and new Republican government's recognition of Western medicine after the North Manchurian Plague of 1910 and 1911, and a dire dearth of physicians that left Chinese communities underserved.
 Nevertheless, there still existed some conflict over the imposition of Western medicine over traditional Chinese healing practices.

 Gale's mission work was also driven by a desire to spread Christianity, and especially to empower women through Christianity, rather than professional gain.
-She worked in Nanchang, Tunki, the Shanghai American School, Nanking, and Tzechow as an administrator and physician/surgeon in hospitals, dispensaries, and schools.
+She worked in Nanchang, Tunxi, the Shanghai American School, Nanjing, and Zizhou as an administrator and physician/surgeon in hospitals, dispensaries, and schools.

-Nanchang, Kiangsi: 1908–21
+Nanchang, Jiangxi: 1908–21

-Gale's arrival in Nanchang in 1908 with her husband and sons Otis Spencer and Lester Sinclair coincided with the death of the Empress Dowager, which signaled a break from traditional Chinese society and the beginning of the acceptance of Western medicine by 1911.
+Gale's arrival in Nanchang in 1908 with her husband and sons Otis Spencer and Lester Sinclair coincided with the death of the Empress Dowager Cixi, which signaled a break from traditional Chinese society and the beginning of the acceptance of Western medicine by 1911.
 Here, Gale held three positions at Methodist institutions.
 She worked as chief administer at the Nanchang General Hospital until 1922, the only physician available to serve thirty hospital beds and two outside dispensaries until 1920, the year she finally had a Chinese physician join as her assistant.
 She was also the school physician and industrial class teacher for the Stephen L. Baldwin Memorial Girls' School starting in 1910 and provided medical services for the Women's Foreign Missionary Society's Women and Children's Hospital.
 In addition to overseeing and performing most of the medical work and surgical operations in each location, Gale also made house calls.
 All social classes were accounted for: treatment for the poor was free, financed by fees to upper-class patients.

 She also served as a role model for female independence "the rapidly growing numbers of modernized Chinese women" as Chinese women "began their fight for a public role in the new democracy" and built a close relationship with the women she served.
 She further encouraged interaction through invitations to eat dinner with "interesting Chinese guests" in published letters in Woman's Missionary Friend.